google/android-emulator-container-scripts/README.md

 This will do the following:

 - Create a virtual environment
-- Configure the token service to give acess to the passed in users.
+- Configure the token service to give access to the passed in users.
 - Generate a public and private key pair, used to encrypt/decrypt JWT tokens
 - Create the set of containers to interact with the emulator.